GenStatLeipzig/IMISE-Epidemiologisches-Bulletin-24/README.md

-# IMISE-Epidemiologisches-Bulletin-23
+# IMISE-Epidemiologisches-Bulletin-24

-Additional Details for the Epidemiological [bulletin 23](https://www.imise.uni-leipzig.de/sites/www.imise.uni-leipzig.de/files/files/uploads/Medien/bulletin23_covid19_sachsens_2022_06-14_finaldocx.pdf) of the IMISE Leipzig regarding the development of COVID-19 in Saxony and Germany.
-Parameters for the agent-based model are [here](https://github.com/GenStatLeipzig/IMISE-Epidemiologisches-Bulletin-23/blob/main/Modelling%20Detail_MOCOS%20SECIR_to_Clarify_to_Add_to_Website.pdf).
+Additional Details for the Epidemiological [bulletin 24](https://www.imise.uni-leipzig.de/sites/www.imise.uni-leipzig.de/files/files/uploads/Medien/bulletin23_covid19_sachsens_2022_06-14_finaldocx.pdf) of the IMISE Leipzig regarding the development of COVID-19 in Saxony and Germany.

 ### Comparison observed data with described scenarios